-1) The camera is truly waterproof, I even dived with it a few times (not too far down since I can’t hold my breath for very long) and it is shaped well to lays nicely in your hand when the camera is being used.
+1) The Pentax adventure camera is truly waterproof!
+I even dived with it a few times, not too far down since I can’t hold my breath for very long.
+The camera is shaped well so it lays nicely in your hand.

 2) The screen is nice and big, but it’s very hard to see anything when the sun glares off the glass.